sigurasg/reversing-the-2465/_posts/2025-01-22-sweep-calibration.md

 ### Prerequisites

-It's important to validate all power supplies and to perform the DAC calibration before attempting the sweep calibration.
+It's important to validate all power supplies, and to perform the DAC calibration before attempting the sweep calibration.
 If the power supplies are no good, then the calibration is unlikely to succeed.
 If the DAC is out a little, the calibration may succeed, but any future calibration is